Relational Memory: Native In-Memory Accesses on Rows and Columns: Evaluation

+Since the offset of the targeted column does not affect query performance, in the remainder of our experiments, the first targeted column will always be $A_1$ that starts at the beginning of the row.

-\Paragraph{\sysName Enables Native Columnar Accesses} Our first experiment shows that \sysName can efficiently access and propagate through the cache hierarchy individual columns when reading row-oriented data.
-Here we evaluate $Q1$ that projects one column from $S$.
-Figure~\ref{fig:Q1} shows the normalized execution time of $Q1$ when varying the column width from 1 to 16 bytes, for multiple data access paths.
-Specifically, we access the data directly from the row-oriented organization in main memory (\emph{Direct Access}) and through the accelerator.
-For the accelerator, we consider the three designs, \textbf{BSL}, \textbf{PCK}, and \textbf{MLP} with both \emph{hot} and \emph{cold} accesses.
-Finally, we also compare against a direct access to columnar data (\emph{Columnar Access}).
+\Paragraph{\sysName Enables Native Columnar Accesses} Our first experiment shows that \sysName can efficiently access---and propagate through the cache hierarchy---individual columns when reading row-oriented data.
+We now evaluate $Q1$ with $k = 3$.
+The three target columns are not contiguous, with offsets $O_{A_1} = 0$, $O_{A_2} = 24$, and $O_{A_3} = 24$ (i.e. $A_3$ has offset 0+24+24=48 from the beginning of the row) respectively.
+All three columns have same width which varies in the range [1,16]~bytes.
+Figure~\ref{fig:Q1} shows the normalized execution time to complete $Q1$.
+We compare the time to access the data directly from the row-oriented organization in main memory (\emph{Direct Row-wise} access) and through our \sysName.
+We consider \textbf{MLP} with both \emph{hot} and \emph{cold} accesses.
+Finally, we also compare against direct access to data already structured in columnar format (\emph{Direct Columnar} access).